New Restaurants in Lakeland

 If you’re looking for a more formal dining option, this Latin-inspired restaurant consistently receives rave reviews for Chef Marcos Fernandez’s delicious dishes made from locally grown foods, beautiful atmosphere and quality service.

-One of Lakeland’s favorite bakers has her own bakery now, which means she is able to produce even more baked goodies, which she sells at the Downtown Farmer’s Curb Market.
+One of Lakeland’s favorite bakers has her own bakery now, which means she is able to produce even more baked goodies, which she sells on Saturday morning in the Dixieland neighborhood.
 Offerings include handmade bread: Sourdough varieties, baguettes, ciabatta, rye, and handmade pastries: morning bun, croissant varieties, cruffin, scones.

 Bar specializing in craft beer, wines and elevated pub food.
 It’s located in Dixieland’s Tudor House, which provides a unique, even romantic ambiance.

 This Texas-based restaurant boasts a diverse menu filled with homemade options with most of their food being made from scratch on site, hence the name.
 They also have a full bar with lots of fun drink options!

 One of the area’s newer sports bars, Glory Days has a fun atmosphere, indoor and outdoor seating delicious food and is conveniently located in the Lakeside Village Shopping Center.

 Downtown, 801 E. Main St.

 The Poor Porker has become a household name here in Lakeland by gracing Saturday and Sunday mornings with beignets and campfire coffee that keep you coming back for more.
 Their new digs at, you guessed it: 801 E Main St, provide a secluded hideaway with a gift shop (Bearcat and Big 6 Trading Post), bar (The Ruins) and of course, The Poor Porker food truck.
 With a teepee, occasional live music and all kinds of unique décor and seating at each corner, it’s definitely one of Lakeland’s most unique hangouts day and night.